bogdanterzea/my-digital-cv/README.md

 Component owner on Epix-Roku project:
  - Beginning as an intern focused on Roku application development, elevated to lead the team in one year.
  - Implement features on a SceneGraph component.
- - Lading the Roku development team, mentoring team members, and making strategic decisions on implementation approaches.
+ - Leading the Roku development team, mentoring team members, and making strategic decisions on implementation approaches.
  - CI development - created GitHub automation for linting and unit tests.
 This improved productivity by giving back ~10 minutes/pr to developers.
  - Initiated and executed end-to-end testing frameworks using Roku's JavaScript library and WebDriver, reducing crashes from an 85% crash-free application to a 99.3% crash-free application.
+ - Migrated application from Brightscript to Scenegraph then to Brighterscript to use the latest capabilities.

 Owner of [RokuDataDog tracker](https://github.com/Studio3/RokuDataDog):